rberenguel/dotfiles/tmux/uhm/README.md

 * Finds regex matches in the visible `tmux` pane.
 * Configurable via a simple `rules.awk` file.
 * Interactive popup for selecting matches.
-* Copies the selected match to the system clipboard.
+* Copies the selected match to the system clipboard, executes a command, or copies the output of a command.
 * Works correctly with split panes, creating a properly sized overlay.

 ## Installation & Setup